nmaffe/nmaffe.github.io/_pages/about.md

 Copenhagen (Denmark) working on Continuous Flow Analysis systems and inductively coupled plasma mass spectroscopy for the detection of chemical tracers in ice cores for past sea ice reconstructions.

-From 2020 to 2022 I carried out a Marie Curie Fellowship at the University of Venice with a project on Artificial Intelligence techniques applied to ice core analyses <a href="www.icelearning.net">(ICELEARNING)</a>.
+From 2020 to 2022 I carried out a Marie Curie Fellowship at the University of Venice and University of Bergen with a project on
+Artificial Intelligence techniques applied to ice core analyses <a href="www.icelearning.net">(ICELEARNING)</a>.

-Since 01/09/2022 I am PI of the <a href="https://www.climatechange.ai/blog/2022-10-03-grants-icenet">ICENET</a>
-project on glacier modeling using deep neural networks, at the National Research Council (Institute of Polar Sciences), in collaboration with the University of California, Irvine.
+From 2022 to 2023 I was PI of the <a href="https://www.climatechange.ai/blog/2022-10-03-grants-icenet">ICENET</a>, a pilot project on glacier modeling using deep neural networks, at the National Research Council (Institute of Polar Sciences), in collaboration with the University of California, Irvine.
+From 2023 I was granted another Marie Curie project, SKYNET, to calculate the ice volume of all the World's glaciers, using AI/ML, in collaboration with University of California Irvine and the Jet Propulsion Laboratory.
+The result are in discussion in the Geophysical Model Development journal, the code is publicly available on <a href="https://github.com/nmaffe/iceboost">GitHub</a>.

-I am particularly passionate about deep learning and tackling Earth System Science problems using AI methodologies.
+I am particularly passionate about deep learning and tackling Earth System Science problems using AI/ML methodologies.

-**Please reach my email at niccolo [dot] maffezzoli [at] unive [dot] it.**
+**Please reach my email at nmaffezz [at] uci [dot] edu**

 <hr>